The following criteria must be met to be eligible to apply and will be used in the selection procedure for the Future For Nature Award winners.

 - Has been creative and innovative in his/her work.

-- Has demonstrated to be (cost) effective and integer in the conservation work performed.
+- Has demonstrated to be (cost) effective and honourable in the conservation work performed.

 - Must be determined to continue his/her conservation work, as the Award aims to stimulate the winner’s future work.
 It is not an “end of career” prize.